willwangcc/knowledge/cornerstone/18-interview/technical-interview.md

 * If S[i] == 0 ...
 2 ... > 2...
 Putting this all together ...
 * Of course, **since at each step** we only **reference** dp[i+1] and dp[i+2], we could **store these as variables** `first` and `second`.
 This means we do not need to store the entire array. -- [LC91 Decode Variations](https://www.pramp.com/challenge/r1Kw0vwG6OhK9AEGAy6L)

+### Two pointers

+> Define your 2 pointers

+* Instead, we need to **maintain** two pointers: a write-head, and a read-head.
+The read-head will read each nonzero element from left to right, and we will write those values to the write-head, then increment the write-head.  -- [LC 283 Move Zeros](https://www.pramp.com/challenge/9PNnW3nbyZHlovqAvxXW)

 ## What: Suggestions on Google Docs coding?